MISP/misp-website/content/blog/Video_MISP_Best_practices_for_encoding_threat_intelligence.md

 - What are the most common countries targeted?
 - What are the most common malware families?

-MISP itself can be also a source of interesting insight such as
+MISP itself can be also a source of interesting insights such as

 - Who are the most active organisations?
-- How active a sharing community is?
+- How active is a given sharing community?
 - What are the capabilities of an organisation?

-MISP is not replacing an analyst to produce a report but it's an easy way to produce threat intelligence report without too much tedious or repetitive work.
+MISP is not replacing analysts when it comes to producing a report, but it offers an easy way to create a threat intelligence report, reducing the tedious and repetitive tasks.

 ### Tools in MISP that can help to generate threat-landscape report